Todd Hummel is in his 13th season at the helm of the Canisius College golf program.

 At the 2006 MAAC Championships, the Griffs finished in sixth place, which was the team's best showing since 2003.
 At the 2005 Little Three Golf Tournament, Jeff Bagley tied for first place, giving the Griffs the medalist for the second straight year.
 Bagley was also named to the 2006 ESPN The Magazine CoSIDA Academic Men's At-Large All-District I Second Team for his achievements on the course and in the classroom.

 In 2005, the team recorded a three-round total of 942 at the MAAC Championships, the lowest at that tournament in school history.
-On that team was former Griff Rob Krajewski, who won the 2004 Cleveland State Invitational and 2004 Little 3 and tied for third at the Lafayette College Tournament in 2002-03.
+On that team was former Griff Rob Krajewski, who won the 2004 Cleveland State Invitational and 2004 Little Three and tied for third at the Lafayette College Tournament in 2002-03.

 Hummel was a member of the Professional Golfers Association (PGA) from 1993-95.
 He served as the assistant golf pro at Brookfield Country Club from 1993-95 and was a golf instructor at Deerwood Country Club from 1989-93.
 He was the manager of Dundas Golf Inc. from 1995-97 and an assistant manager at Golf Day from 1999-2000.

 Hummel graduated with a bachelor’s degree in sport management from Slippery Rock University in 1993 and a master’s degree in sport administration from Canisius in 2005.
-He also works in the Golden Griffin athletic department as the ticket manager.
+He also works in the Golden Griffin athletic department as the ticket office manager.